BerniHiros/BernieHirosIT1025/Lab5/readme.md

 ### NSA/CSS
 About Us
-Mission & Values - The National Security Agency/Central Security Service (NSA/CSS) leads the U.S. Government in cryptology that encompasses both signals intelligence (SIGINT) and information assurance (now referred to as cybersecurity) products and services, and enables computer network operations (CNO) in order to gain a decision advantage for the Nation and our allies under all circumstances.
+_Mission & Values_ - The National Security Agency/Central Security Service (NSA/CSS)  encompasses both signals intelligence (SIGINT) and information assurance (now referred to as cybersecurity) products and services, and enables computer network operations (CNO) in order to gain a decision advantage for the Nation and our allies under all circumstances.
-Current Leadership
-Central Security Service (CSS)-The Central Security Service (CSS) provides timely and accurate cryptologic support, knowledge, and assistance to the military cryptologic community.
+_Central Security Service_ -The Central Security Service (CSS) provides cryptologic support, knowledge, and assistance to the military cryptologic community.
-Cryptologic Centers - Headquaters in Maryland, ** NSA/CSS Colorado,NSA/CSS Georgia,NSA/CSS Hawaii,NSA/CSS Texas **
+_Cryptologic Centers_ - Headquaters in Maryland, ** NSA/CSS Colorado,NSA/CSS Georgia,NSA/CSS Hawaii,NSA/CSS Texas **
-Cryptologic Heritage - Through the Center for Cryptologic History, the National Cryptologic Museum, and the NSA/CSS Cryptologic Memorial, NSA/CSS shares with the public-at-large some of the contributions cryptologists have made to the defense of our Nation
+_Cryptologic Heritage_ - Through the Center for Cryptologic History, the National Cryptologic Museum, and the NSA/CSS Cryptologic Memorial, NSA/CSS shares with the public-at-large some of the contributions cryptologists have made to the defense of our Nation
-NSA Advisory Board (NSAAB) - NSA receives advice from the nation's experts in a variety of technical fields through their participation in the National Security Agency Advisory Board (NSAAB), which has been in existence in one form or another since 1953.
+_NSA Advisory Board (NSAAB)_ - NSA receives advice from the nation's experts and informs the National Security Agency Advisory Board (NSAAB), which has been in existence in one form or another since 1953.

 ### Cybersecurity and Encryption

-Data is an enterprise's lifeblood, and as that data moves to the cloud, applying the CIA security model around confidentiality, integrity, and availability on the core data asset—relational databases—becomes critical.
+Data moves to the cloud, applying the CIA security model around confidentiality, integrity, and availability on the core data asset—relational databases—becomes critical.
 In this session, learn about security features available in Amazon Relational Database Service (Amazon RDS) and Amazon Aurora to build the CIA security triad principles.
 Delve deep into how native database security capabilities are applied to adhere to stringent governance and compliance models.
 We also cover integration with services like AWS Config, AWS Key Management Service (AWS KMS), AWS CloudTrail, and Amazon CloudWatch to implement security guardrails that control and monitor database usage.